 banks for the general reasons enumerated above.
 How can regulators,

-many activities?
-More generally, the increasing complexity of banks
+so many activities?
+More generally, the increasing complexity of

-could raise the level of information asymmetry between the banks' managers
+banks could raise the level of information asymmetry between the

 Implicit in this critique of policies that rely solely on regulation

-that are not otherwise available.
-I am not, however, arguing for the other
+benefits that are not otherwise available.
+I am not, however, arguing

 Why Laissez Faire Responses to Moral Hazard Fall Short